-Lower costs, adjustable rates, zero-down options: today there are a variety of reasons why home owners are refinancing and making traditional 15 or 30-year fixed rate mortgages a thing of the past.
-Here are five reasons why you might consider refinancing:
+Lower costs, adjustable rates, zero-down options: today there are a variety of reasons why homeowners are refinancing and making traditional 15 or 30-year fixed rate mortgages a thing of the past.

 - Lower Monthly Payments: If you plan on residing in your home for the long-haul, refinancing to lower your monthly payments could be beneficial.
 However, if you intend to stay for the short term, evaluate whether you will be there long enough to cover refinancing costs.
 Before you decide, assess your break-even point to determine whether refinancing is financially viable at this time.